harvester/harvesterhci.io/kb/2023-01-12/evict_replicas_from_a_disk.md

 ## Preparation

 The doc describes how to evict a Longhorn disk with the `kubectl` command.
-The user needs to make sure the environment is set up correctly.
+Before it, the user needs to make sure the environment is set up correctly.
 There are two recommended ways to do this:

 1. Log in to any server role node and become root (`sudo -i`).